 1. Research the Seller and Verify Legitimacy

-• Private sellers: Ask for the seller’s full name, address, and driver’s license copy.
-Verify that they actually own the vehicle by checking the name on the title.
+• Private sellers: Ask for the seller's full name, address, and a copy of the driver's license.
+Verify that they own the vehicle by checking the name on the title.

-• Dealerships: Look up their business license, check reviews on Google and the Better Business Bureau (BBB), and ensure they have a verified business address.
+• Dealerships: Look up their business license, check reviews on Google and the Better Business Bureau (BBB), and verify their business address.

 If a deal seems too good to be true, it probably is.
 Fraudsters often list cars at below-market prices to lure in quick buyers.